 To ask questions, suggest modifications or report bugs just email me (email address found at the bottom of the page).

 IMPORTANT NOTE ON FIREFOX: On some systems, due to some mysterious interaction, Firefox segfaults or fails to start when libtrash is enabled.
-A recently closed Debian bug report for the Mozilla xulrunner component (used by Firefox) suggests this might be on its way to be fixed.
 The simple way around this problem is to disable libtrash for Firefox.
 Do so by starting Firefox with the command "LD_PRELOAD= firefox".
 You can bind this command (if necessary by placing it in a one-line bash script file by itself) to whatever GUI icon or hotkey combination you use to start Firefox.

 Updated the get_symbol_versions.py configuration script so that users are notified if a more recent version of Python needs to be installed (rather than producing a cryptic error message).
 There is NO reason for existing users to upgrade to this version.